clempat/nix-config/README.md

+# NixOS configuration
+This is my personal NixOS configuration, working with flakes and Home management.

+I have currently two hosts setup:
+- laptop
+- desktop

-# Install on a new machine with live CD
+## Install on a new machine with live CD

 ```bash
 sudo su